Vyral/base-template/_posts/2022-01-13-2022-los-angeles-real-estate-market-predictions.md

 Even though rates are still historically low, inventory is extremely scarce and overwhelming buyer demand are indicators that the **prices will NOT drop**.
 What can be expected according top most experts is that there will be 5 to 10% growth in 2022.
 The increase in interest rates will most likely prevent and slow down the rapid growth we saw in 2021.&nbsp;

+**Thinking About Selling Your House Right Now?**

+Also, if you're thinking about selling, I just told you, there's nothing for sale.
+You're the only show in town.
+It's a fantastic thing.
+It's a seller's market right now.
+This is an insane time to get your home on the market, into cash out and sell out a very, very high price.
+So, whether you're looking to move up into a new, bigger home, or you're lookin' to relocate, get out of state where you can get a little more for your money, you are going to get a premium for your home.

+So, hopefully this is beneficial for you.
+If you are thinkin' about buying or selling your home here in Los Angeles, give us a call **818-396-3311**.
+Thanks for watching.&nbsp;

 &nbsp;

 &nbsp;